NIVANorge/eutrophy_sensitive_wbs/README.md

-# eutrophy_sensitive_wbs
+# Identifying Norwegian waterbodies sensitive to eutrophy

-Data and analysis for the MDir project "Følsomhet for eutrofiering".
+Data and analysis for the MDir project "Identifisere vannforekomster følsomme for eutrofi" (November 2024 to April 2025).